Qumulo/docs/hardware-guide/hpe-apollo-4200-gen9/wiring-nodes-networking-cluster.md

 ---

 ## Node NICs and Ports
-The following diagrams show the NICs and ports on {{site.a4200g9}} nodes.
+The following diagrams show the NICs and ports on {{site.a4200g9}} node types.

 ### 288T (Dual NICs)
 {% include note.html content="Currently, NIC2 on this model is unused." %}